Honey Ryder: Novel

-Honeychile Rider is a Jamaican shell diver, descended from an old-established colonial family.
+In the novel Dr. No, Honeychile Rider is a Jamaican shell diver, descended from an old-established colonial family.
 She was orphaned at the age of five when her parents' house was burnt down.
-She then lived with her black nanny in a cellar until she was 15, when her nanny died.
-Rider reveals that she was also raped as a young girl by the overseer of the property on which she lives.
-She later avenged her rape by killing the man with a poisonous spider.
+She then lived with her Black nanny in a cellar until she was 15, when her nanny died.
+Rider reveals that she was raped as a young girl by Mander, the overseer of the property on which she lives.
+She later avenged her rape by killing Mander with a black widow spider.

-Rider is an independent and very beautiful woman, with the minor imperfection of a broken nose, a lasting memory of the time the overseer punched her in the face to subdue her before sexually assaulting her.
-She became a shell diver near Crab Key in order to make enough money by selling the shells to American collectors, so that she can then have plastic surgery performed on her nose.
-While on Crab Key, she meets James Bond and confides in him her dreams of becoming a call girl in New York City in order to live a good lifestyle.
+Rider is an independent and very beautiful woman, with the minor imperfection of a broken nose, a lasting memory of Mander's punches to subdue her before sexually assaulting her.
+She became a shell diver near Crab Key to earn enough money from selling the shells to American collectors, so that she can have plastic surgery on her nose.
+While on Crab Key, she meets James Bond and confides in him her dream of becoming a call girl in New York City in order to live a good lifestyle.
 Bond gently dissuades her, citing how sordid prostitution is.
 Rider and Bond are later captured by Dr. Julius No, who attempts to kill Rider by tying her to some rocks and allowing crabs to eat her alive.
-However, she is aware that the crabs do not like human flesh and they won't attack her.
+However, she is aware that the crabs dislike human flesh and they will not attack her.

 She escapes, meets up with a badly injured Bond and, after Bond kills Dr. No's three hired assassins, they steal his armored dune buggy and escape to Bond's hidden canoe.
 Rider then single-handedly sails them back to Jamaica while Bond lies unconscious in the bottom of the canoe.
 She then tends his wounds until he can get to a hospital the next day.
 It is implied in the book that she and Bond will later travel to New York City where Rider will get her nose fixed; and that on her return, she will work at the Jamaican natural history museum.
 Before they part, Bond and Rider have dinner at her home, and the couple share a romantic night together before Bond leaves Jamaica.

-In later novels, Bond reflects on how Honeychile moved to Philadelphia, where she married a doctor by the name of Wilder and had two children with him.
+In later novels, Bond reflects on how Rider moved to Philadelphia, where she married a doctor by the name of Wilder and had two children with him.